Abdwhidd/ListProduct/README.md

 This Product List app is my practice app, in which I consume APIs and create Models, and manage in ViewModel and display them in View.

-SwiftUI - language.
+* SwiftUI - language
-MVVM - Architecture.
+* MVVM - Architecture
-Consume API - JSON
+* Consume API - JSON
-Core Data - id, quantity
+* Core Data - id, quantity
-Package URLImage
+* Package URLImage
-Indicator - Loading
+* Indicator - Loading

 ## Getting Started